Listen To This Article - Click Play

 20,000 Species in Great Smoky Mountains National Park

 Scientists from across the world are always hard at work cataloging the abundance of diversity in the national park.
 The Great Smoky Mountains National Park refers to the documentation of 20,000 species as a “biodiversity milestone.”
 The park has been able to track the species through an All Taxa Biodiversity Inventory.
-In its 21 years of existence, the ATBI has documented 1,006 species in the park that are completely new to science!
+This ongoing project studies where species can be found, how abundant they are, and how they interact with one another.
+In its 21 years of existence, the ATBI has documented over 9,500 species for the park and 1,006 species in the park that are completely new to science!
 The ATBI project is managed by Discover Life in America.
 The director of science and research for Discover Life in America said that they think there are still tens of thousands of species that are yet to be discovered in the park!

 Popular Animal Species in the Great Smoky Mountains National Park